 How does SOMATICS work?

 Everything that has happened to you has impacted your internal world - your “soma” - or living body.
-When painful things happen, whether emotional and physical, our subconscious mind/nervous system tries to figure out what went wrong.
+When painful things happen, whether emotional and physical, our nervous system tries to figure out what went wrong.
 For example, if we touch a hot stove, our subconscious mind registers the pain, makes a link between stove=hot=pain.
 As a result, we learn to move our bodies more carefully, changing our muscle tension and movement habits when we are around a stove.
 It’s an awesome, efficient protective feature of our nervous system.

 The messages we perceive from our lived experience get deeply encoded in how we interact with other people and the world around us, just like how we interact with a hot stove.
 Often, these embodied stories are contain “triggers.”
 We have a strong response to a subconsciously remembered past painful event, like instantly pulling our hand away from a hot stove.
 These embodied stories impact our posture, muscle tension, heart rate, our voice, our mood, our movements, how we feel and act.